mmistakes/minimal-mistakes/_posts/2017-02-08-Novice-guide-to-run-Jekyll-on-Windows-and-github-pages.md

 Typically the [jekyll-archives](https://github.com/jekyll/jekyll-archives) gem will generate the pages for tags, categories etc.
 What you need to understand is that it is not compatible with building in GitHub pages and therefore it will not work.
 I was not aware of such a limitation and after losing a lot of time trying to figure out the problem I though the theme's documentation was not good so I created this [Archive pages for your Jekyll tags and categories](https://github.com/mmistakes/minimal-mistakes/issues/811) issue.
-[@mmistakes](https://github.com/mmistakes) was kind enough to explain the incompatibility and kind enough to suggest a solution.
+[Michael Rose](https://github.com/mmistakes) was kind enough to explain the incompatibility and kind enough to suggest a solution.

 The [dependency versions](https://pages.github.com/versions/) provides a full list of supported gems but you need to be aware of this to even search for it.